1934 World Series: Aftermath

 The Tigers would finally earn redemption in the World Series the following year, as they defeated the Chicago Cubs in six games to win not just their first championship, but the first professional sports championship for the city of Detroit in general.

 The Cardinals would win their next championship in 1942, where they defeated the New York Yankees in five games, which marked the start of a dynasty for the Cardinals from 1942 to 1946 in which they won three titles in five seasons.

-Both the Tigers and Cardinals would meet again in the World Series twice more.
+The Tigers and Cardinals would meet again in the World Series twice more.
 They next met in 1968, where the Tigers returned the favor and defeated the Cardinals in seven games after trailing 3–1 in the series and being nine outs away from elimination in Game 5.
 They also met again in 2006, where the 83-win Cardinals defeated a heavily favored Tigers squad in five games in one of the most shocking upsets in the history of the Fall Classic.